Thinkersbluff/CR6Community-Marlin_TB/BUILD_AND_TEST.md

 - BTT SKR CR6 configurations (use BTT TFT instead of CR-6 touchscreen)
 - Custom configurations with different display solutions

+When a configuration contains `no-touchscreen.txt`, the build script will:
+- Skip touchscreen firmware packaging entirely
+- Copy the `no-touchscreen.txt` file to the `Display Firmware/` folder in the release ZIP
+- This informs end users why no touchscreen firmware is included with their build

 #### Script Features

 The script includes: